 |Implement, monitor and maintain the plan.
 Compliance is not a one-time event.
 Regardless of merchant or service provider level, all entities must complete annual self-assessments using the PCI Self Assessment Questionnaire.|

 |Call in outside experts as needed.
 Visa has published a Qualified Security Assessor List of companies that can conduct on-site CISP compliance audits for Level 1 Merchants, and Level 1 and 2 Service Providers.
 MasterCard has a Compliant Security Vendor List of SDP-approved scanning vendors.|

 For more information about PCI Security Standard Compliance, read our tip, Meeting the PCI requirements mitigates threats.

-Diana Kelley is a Senior Analyst with Burton Group.
+About the author Diana Kelley is a Senior Analyst with Burton Group.
 She has extensive experience creating secure network architectures and business solutions for large corporations and delivering strategic, competitive knowledge to security software vendors.